 When the GNU readline library is available at the time R is configured for compilation under UNIX, an inbuilt command line editor allowing recall, editing and re-submission of prior commands is used.
-Note that other versions of readline exist and may be used by the inbuilt command line editor: this used to happen on macOS.
+Note that other versions of readline exist and may be used by the inbuilt command line editor: this is most common on macOS.
+You can find out which version (if any) is available by running extSoftVersion() in an R session.